nhurstknight/reactathon/README.md

 ## Future features
 We were not able to implement a filter by genre so I would like to add this in the future.

+## Key Learnings
+- Building an application using a component-based framework such as React.
+- How to structure files in a RESTful React project.
+- Using JSX to write HTML markup directly in JavaScript source code.
+- Understanding the unidirectional flow of data in React and how to use `state` and `props`.
+- Intergrating a third party API into a front-end application.